You may receive a message on Linux system like "Too many open files". This mean server has reached the limit of max open files.

 Increasing the system-wide limit will allow you to open files system-wide.
 Please note that a specific user limit can’t be higher than the system-wide limit.

-- We can also increase system-wide Limit.
-To do this, edit sysctl configuration file.
+1. We can also increase the system-wide limit by editing the sysctl configuration file.

 # nano /etc/sysctl.conf